An excellent HVAC website does more than list your services and contact information; it builds visceral trust with your future customers.

 JavaScript

-For example, bloated JavaScript slows down websites and negatively influences site speed.
+For example, bloated JavaScript can slow down websites and negatively impact site speed.

 Schema Markup

-Microdata tags from Schema.org help search engines like Google better categorize and promote pages on search results.
+Microdata tags from Schema.org help search engines, such as Google, better categorize and promote pages in search results.

 Schema is fundamental to SEO and is perhaps the most critical optimization element of a website’s codebase.